Banana Pudding Cheesecake

 To make the banana pudding, combine the milk, chopped ripe bananas, and seeds from the vanilla bean in a small saucepan.
 Warm the mixture over medium heat until itโ€™s just about to boil, then remove from heat and cover.
 Let it steep for at least an hour, or overnight in the fridge, to deeply infuse the banana flavor.

-Once infused, strain the milk through a fine mesh sieve, gently pressing the bananas to extract as much liquid as possible without pushing any solids through.
+Once infused, place the milk back over medium heat to heat it up again.
+Then strain it through a fine mesh sieve, gently pressing the bananas to extract as much liquid as possible without pushing any solids through.
 In a separate bowl, whisk the egg yolks, sugar, cornstarch, and salt until smooth.
 Slowly temper the yolk mixture by whisking in a little of the hot banana milk at a time, then pour everything back into the saucepan, straining once more to catch any bits.

 Cook over medium heat, stirring constantly with a spatula, until the custard thickens into a smooth pudding.
 Remove from heat, stir in the butter and vanilla extract, then transfer to a medium bowl and cover with plastic wrap directly on the surface to prevent a skin from forming.
 Chill completely before using.
 This is a great rendition of a classic banana pudding.